kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Use kubeadm with CRI runtimes

-By default kubeadm attempts to detect your container runtime.
+By default, kubeadm attempts to detect your container runtime.
 For more details on this detection, see the [kubeadm CRI installation guide](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime).

 ### Setting the node name

-By default, `kubeadm` assigns a node name based on a machine's host address.
+By default, kubeadm assigns a node name based on a machine's host address.
 You can override this setting with the `--node-name` flag.
 The flag passes the appropriate [`--hostname-override`](/docs/reference/command-line-tools-reference/kubelet/#options) value to the kubelet.